ranepours/ranepours/README.md

 - 👋 Hi, I’m @ranepours
 - 👀 I’m interested in fullstack engineering and game development
-- 🌱 I’m currently learning javascript & css
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on: [not there just yet!]
 - 📫 email: ranepours@gmail.com